weBoost Office 100 vs. weBoost Office 200: What's the Difference?

 The Office 100 is smaller, more simplistic, and has metal and plastic casing.
 Lightweight, you can easily mount the amplifier’s mounting bracket to the wall with command strips.
 For more security, you can also use screws.
 It has LED lights that allow you to monitor each supported frequency band’s performance.

-The Office 200 is bulkier and has a metal casing with heat sink.
+The Office 200 and Office 300 Installed amplifiers look similar.
+They are bulkier and have a metal casing with heat sink.
 Whether it be due to increased power or warm environments, it’s less likely to overheat.
-Triple the weight, the Office 200 amplifier needs a more secure installation.
+Triple the weight, the Office 200 and 300 amplifiers need a more secure installation.
 The exposed mounting flange at each corner allows you to easily secure it on any wall with screws.
-The LCD touch screen simplifies management, troubleshooting, and offers manual frequency band control.
+The LCD touchscreen simplifies management, troubleshooting, and offers manual frequency band control.

 Unit | Dimensions | Weight | Amp Mounting Options | Management |